atomisthq/docs/docs/automations/slack.md

     },
 };
 ```
-With the following, you're preparing a command handler and its parameter to be
+With the following, you're preparing a [command handler][command] and its parameter to be
 bound to the button.
 In this example we are using the `SearchStackOverflow`
 command handler from our [blog series](https://the-composition.com/extending-your-slack-bot-part-1-commands-aaa4dbd47933).